Junjie-Chu/CJA_Comprehensive_Jailbreak_Assessment/README.md

 ```
 bash label.sh PATH_TO_RESPONSES_DIRECTORY
 ```
 ***The files storing the labels will be saved to the same directory where you store the jailbreak responses.***
+***NOTE: We have omitted the harmful responses related to the project.
+For example, the few-shot examples in scripts_label/label.py.
+Feel free to use your own examples.***

 ### Defense - use our defense scripts to detect the jailbreak prompts (adv prompts).
 1. Switch directory: